AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Filter Trunk and Branch Diameters
 ==================================

 In determining the size of the trunk and branches of the EStaRS the pressure recovery constraints are the most important design considerations.
-Having a pressure recovery term that is too high will lead to and uneven flow distribution.
+Having a pressure recovery term that is too high will lead to an uneven flow distribution.
 The two pressure recovery terms that are of particular concern are those in the trunks and branches during forward filtration, and the pressure recovery in the lowest branch during backwash.
-To calculate the estimated pressure recovery term the first thing to find is the velocity in the branches during forward filtration and during backwash.
+To calculate the estimated pressure recovery term the first thing to find is the velocity in the branches [No. First step is to find the flow rate in teh branches.
+Then you use PR constraint to find the minimum diameter.] during forward filtration and during backwash.
 Before calculating this, the geomery of the branches should be determined, specifically the number of branches.

 The branch spacing is a function of the size of the EStaRS.
 The "maximum" spacing is somewhat arbitrarily set 10cm.
+[The ratio of branch spacing to layer depth was set to be 0.5 to ensure relatively uniform flow through each sand layer.]
 This value is meant to balance even flow distribution across each layer with ease of fabrication and material use (i.e. having 100 branches would mean very good flow distribution, but would be impossible to fabricate).
 As a result the expression for number of branches is the following:

 :math:`B_{FiBranchMax} = 10cm`